telerik/ajax-docs/controls/window/troubleshooting/common-issues.md

 The **RestrictionZoneID** can be useful, but due to the way HTML works it has some requirements in order to function properly.
 The main concern is that pure HTML elements do not fire resize events, so the control cannot be notified if their dimensions or positions change.
 This means that the **HTML element** whose **ClientID** is passed to the **RestrictionZoneID** property **must have static dimensions set in**.
 Also, **the size of the restriction zone must be large enough to accommodate the RadWindows that will be opened inside.
 These dimensions must not change during runtime** because such a modification can lead to a RadWindow being left outside of its zone which is an incorrect scenario and cannot be handled by the control.
 If we move the control automatically this is behavior that is not initiated by the user and is perceived as buggy; if we modify the size of the popup this may break the functionality required by the developer; if we modify the restriction zone we may break the page layout.

 Similar restrictions and requirements apply to the **MinimizeZoneID** property.
 What is also important with it is that using it moves the RadWnidow in the DOM - upon minimizing inside the element, upon restoring - back to being a direct child of the form. **This DOM modification causes iframes to reload**.
-This can be avoided by creating an MDI-like interface by following[this online demo](http://demos.telerik.com/aspnet-ajax/window/examples/radwindowandmdi/defaultcs.aspx).
+This can be avoided by creating an MDI-like interface by following [this online demo](http://demos.telerik.com/aspnet-ajax/window/examples/radwindowandmdi/defaultcs.aspx).